Housing Conditions Handbook

 Should I Stop Paying Rent if My Landlord Isn't Making Repairs?

 If your home isn't being kept up to the standards required by the housing code, you might have the right to reduce the amount of rent you pay until repairs are made.
 But, if you don't pay all your rent to your landlord, it's possible your landlord may try to evict you.
-If you're sued for eviction, call Legal Aid at 202-628-1161 or the Landlord Tenant Legal Assistance Network (LTLAN) at 202 -780-2575.
+If you're sued for eviction, call Legal Aid DC at 202-628-1161 or the Landlord Tenant Legal Assistance Network (LTLAN) at 202 -780-2575.

 If you decide to holdback some of your rent payments until repairs are finished, make sure to save that money so you can pay to stop an eviction if necessary.